Sankt Georgen (Bayreuth): Under Friedrich Christian and Alexander

 Friedrich Christian, who ruled from 1763 to 1769, ended seafaring on the Brandenburger Weiher, and all the sailors were dismissed.
 A final major lake festival was celebrated under Margrave Alexander in 1771, and the lake was then drained in 1775.
-At that time, specialists such as parchment makers and tobacco pipe makers worked in Sankt Georgen; an lense grinding shop and a playing card factory were established, and in 1781 a bell foundry was added.
+At that time, specialists such as parchment makers and tobacco pipe makers worked in Sankt Georgen; a lens grinding shop and a playing card factory were established, and in 1781 a bell foundry was added.

 Kingdom of Bavaria

-In the harsh economic circumstances of the Napoleonic wars, the people of Sankt Georgen increasingly wished to join Bayreuth.
+In the harsh economic circumstances of the Napoleonic Wars, the people of Sankt Georgen increasingly wished to join Bayreuth.
 In 1811 the town and the city were united by King Maximilian I Joseph of Bavaria under a single municipality, ending 109 years of independence.
 The old town of Sant Georgen became the 13th district of the city, while the northern area (Grüner Baum, Matrosengasse, Straße nach Berneck) formed the 14th district.

 Since every house owner in Sankt Georgen had the right to brew, there were more than 20 brewers out of the approximately 900 inhabitants.
 However, according to the new Bavarian Municipal Code, all suburbs were to cease to have any independent rights.
 This was not accepted by the citizens of Sankt Georgen without objections, and prompted several petitions to the king.
 As late as 1819, they were demanding self-government back, but in vain.

 In the 1884 regulations for the cattle markets in Bayreuth, in addition to the cattle market in the main street, the pig market at the lower fountain and the fattening cattle market on the square in front of the upper fountain are also listed.
 The impressive drive of up to 1500 cattle and 450 pigs also attracted buyers from Baden, Württemberg, Saxony and even Russia.